D-Kennedy98/WorkoutTimer/README.md

 # WorkoutTimer

+WorkoutTimer is an Andorid Mobile Application for timing workouts.
 I initially developed WorkoutTimer as part my Mobile Application Development course at the University of Newcastle.
 I have since improved my design by implementing dynamic features which allow the user to create their own custom workouts.
-The workouts are composed of sets of exercises in which the user customise their name and length.
-This allows for a completely personalised experience which caters for the any user's workout requirements.
+The workouts are composed of sets of exercises in which the user can customise their name and length.
+This allows for a completely personalised experience which caters for any user's workout requirements.
 The workouts are saved locally using the Room Persistence Library, enabling users to return to their workouts any time.

 **Creating a Workout**
 1. In the Workouts screen, tap the '+' button to navigate to the Create Workout screen.